 Haruna is a creative writing major and a junior from Tokyo, Japan, although she does not know much about anime.
 Instead, she loves talking about the Harry Potter series and enjoys watching or reading the latest fan theories about the Harry Potter universe.
 She also plays the violin in the orchestra and in the string quartet.
 Her favorite food is anything spicy or sour, such as Thai food or most solid foods with vinegar, and her go-to drink is cranberry juice.

 Vince is a senior from Syracuse, N.Y.
 In addition to tutoring at the Writing Center, he works at Cafe Opus.
 Maybe you’ve tried his chili or scones!
 He loves watching movies and some of his favorites include Alien and Bridget Jones’ Diary.

 Majestic is a junior literature and world politics double major from Indianola, Iowa.
 Outside of the Writing Center, you can find her playing history trivia, managing The Duel, and writing for the Hamilton College website.
 She enjoys caffeine-free tea, sad, sad books, and long walks on Martin’s Way.

 Aoífe is a psychology major and education studies minor from Belfast (Béal Feirste).
 She enjoys doing kendo, a Japanese, sword-based martial art, contemplating the lyrics of her favorite songs, watching YouTube videos and skateboarding down hills.
 Aoífe loves teaching kids and is planning to be a teacher when she’s older.

-Ava is a sophomore from a sleepy suburb in the heart of Long Island.
+Ava is a junior from a sleepy suburb in the heart of Long Island.
 She is majoring in film and rounding it out with a very employable religious studies minor.
 Passions include: bemoaning the general lack of food on campus, wandering in the glen with green tea, and defending The Prince of Egypt as the greatest artistic achievement of the 20th century.